 - Combined experiences (experience in the Canadian classroom highly recommended)

 - The Teacher Updating Diploma Program’s ability to support specific secondary teachable subjects

 For information regarding tuition costs, consult the UBC Calendar.
 These costs do not show books and activity fees.
 Fees are calculated per credit costs.
-The Diploma in Education Teacher Updating program is 30 credits in length.
+The teacher updating program diploma is 30 credits in length.